-Hiatal Hernia Repair and GERD Custom Model
+Hiatal Hernia Repair Custom Medical Model

 The training aid for the treatment of GERD using a small flexible band at the lower end of the esophagus the client was using prior to contacting Pulse MDM was a very basic silicon model of the esophagus and partial stomach placed in a plastic box.
 This makeshift model could only be used to practice device size selection.
 Otherwise, cadavers were used for surgical training.
 What the client wanted was for Pulse MDM to create a clinically accurate, portable, and professional-looking model to train surgeons to treat hiatal hernia and GERD with the client’s unique device.
 This is, of course, not an “off-the-shelf” item.